k2view-academy/K2View-Academy/articles/39_fabric_catalog/10_catalog_APIs.md

 The API retrieves a list of schemas that belong to the specified catalog version and data platform.
 Each schema is retrieved with the CONTAINS relations to its respective dataset nodes.

-The API has two modes - *view* and *compare* - which are alternatively invoked based on the **version** input parameter, as explained below:
+The API has 2 modes - *view* and *compare* - that are alternatively invoked based on the **version** input parameter, as explained below:

 <table style="width: 800px;">
 <thead>